 In a typical scenario, people working in a startup are doing it part-time as a passion project.
 But once it gets off the ground, things can get more hands-on to the point that most or all the people involved in the project will need to work full-time.

-When the founder and their team dedicate themselves to the project like regular employees, they'll need a salary.
-This means they have to pay taxes.
-That's where startup accounting can help.
+When the founder and their team dedicate themselves to the project like regular employees, they'll need a salary to survive.
+This also means they have to pay taxes.
+That's where establishing an accounting system and hiring an accountant can help.

 If there's a single expectation you should have before performing accounting for startups, it is that profits may not roll in soon.
 Like product development, it can take months or years to realize a positive bottom line.

-By establishing an accounting system early on in the startup, you'll know whether you're already making a profit from the day-to-day operations or are still on the road to paying your startup costs before the product launch.
+By establishing an accounting system early on in the startup, you'll know through financial statements whether you're already making a profit from the day-to-day operations or are still on the road to paying your startup costs before the product launch.

-When it comes to startups, the decision to establish an accounting system early on is a low-priority task.
+When it comes to startups, the decision to establish an accounting system early on is often a low-priority task.
 That's reasonable, considering there is no business coming in yet.
-Everything is a study.
 It's only when investors throw big money at it that founders begin to appreciate the benefits of accounting.
 But let us show you what getting your accounting fixed early will do for your startup.

 For startups, establishing an accounting system can be as easy as subscribing to accounting software and having a team of experts run it part-time.
-An accountant or bookkeeper recording financial transactions of the startup helps place the foundation of the accounting process that will grow along with the startup.
+An accountant or bookkeeper recording transactions and overseeing the startup's financial data helps place the foundation of the accounting process that will grow along with the startup.

 This means no more headaches about planning the right processes later, as it can get more complex when the startup becomes a medium or large-scale business.

-Once the startup becomes a fully-operational business that earns profit, all the business transactions recorded also form part of the financial statements (i.e., the income statements, balance sheets, and cash flow statements).
+Once the startup becomes a fully-operational business that earns profit, all the business transactions recorded also form part of the financial statement (i.e., the income statement, balance sheet, and cash flow statement).
 This information will be essential for evaluating how the business is doing.

-Financial statements help owners make important business decisions, such as taking the company public, requesting another round of investments, or closing shop.
+Financial statements help owners see the business's financial health and make important business decisions, such as taking the company public, requesting another round of investments, or closing shop.

 Another thing that happens with startups is disorganized finances.
-Some founders think that the money they toss into their de facto startup is unofficial as it isn't formally registered to any trade and commerce authority.
-So their personal finances and their startup are one and the same.
+Some founders think that the money they toss into the de facto startup is unofficial as it isn't formally registered to any trade and commerce authority.
+So their personal finances, and perhaps along with their investors, are mixed into the startup as one and the same.

-Employing an accounting system from the get-go helps founders separate personal and startup transactions.
+Knowing accounting basics and employing proper accounting methods from the get-go helps founders separate personal, investors, and startup business transactions.
 This makes reconciling bank statements and financial reporting for the startup smooth sailing in the long run.

 Recall that when founders and the team start getting salaries for their work in the startup, they're obligated to remit payroll taxes, especially if the startup is already legalized.

 Once the startup earns significant profits, it may be subject to different taxes.
-For example, an income tax is an obligation of any business entity.
+For example, income tax is one of the many financial obligations of any business entity.
 During tax season, they must file income tax returns to stay compliant.
 Establishing an accounting system early on and having it run by experts will make filing easier and more accurate.